 Paid parking is available underneath the hospital.
 The entrance to Point Parking is via Hospital Road.
-You are eligible for concession parking.
+Please talk to your nurse to see if you are eligible for concession parking.

 Scan this

 QR code with

 your phone

 for more

 information.